kdoore/CS2335-Gitbook/finding_game_objects.md

 When we create object references, we're creating a variable that stores a memory address for an object.
 For primitive data-types, variables are a labeled space in memory that stores data of the type that we specified when we defined the variable.
 However, objects are more complex data types, the system can't know in advance how large of a space in memory we might need for our object, so instead the variable we create for an object holds a ``pointer`` or address of the place in memory where our object will be stored.
 This is very nice because it allows us to share the address, we can use it as in input variable for a function, then within the function, changes made actually do change the object itself, since we are referring directly to the object via it's address.
 This is different than when we pass primitive types into a function, in that case, only a copy of the variable in actually passed in, this is part of the reason that variable scope is important for primitive data types.
 Variable scope behaves somewhat  differently for object references, since we're passing the address

    ```
-     int someInteger;   //primitive type variable - stores integer in variable's memory space
+     int someInteger;   //primitive type variable stores integer in variable's memory space
     someInteger=5;  //assign a value

     public  GameObject mainPanel; // declaring a variable for objects of GameObject type.

-    mainPanel=GameObject.Find ("MainPanel1");  //we're trying to find the address of the GameObject, so we can interact with it by calling it's methods or changing it's properties.
+    mainPanel=GameObject.Find ("MainPanel1");  //assign address of gameObject to referenceVariable so we can interact with it throughout the state class code

    ```
 ###StateManager ObjectReferences